voyb/Bottle-Spinner/README.md

-# Bottle-Spinner

-A virtual Bottle Spinner designed to recreate the suspense and unpredictability of a physical bottle spin directly in the browser.

-Bottle-Spinner uses browser cryptographic randomness to determine each spin independently, followed by a physics-inspired animation designed to make the outcome feel organic rather than mechanically predictable.

-## Features

-- Cryptographically secure randomization
-- Independent 50/50 spin-direction selection
-- Physics-inspired rotational animation
-- Variable acceleration and deceleration
-- Natural wobble and settling
-- Five-spin rolling no-repeat system
-- Responsive desktop and mobile layout
-- Click or tap anywhere to spin
-- No external libraries
-- No server required
-- Entire application contained in a single HTML file
-- Bottle artwork embedded directly into the HTML

-## Randomness

-Bottle-Spinner uses the browser's `crypto.getRandomValues()` API as its primary source of randomness.

-The visual animation does not determine the result.

-The outcome is generated first, and the animation subsequently produces a visual trajectory toward that predetermined outcome.
-This prevents the animation itself from secretly deciding where the bottle lands.

-The five-spin system intentionally prevents the landing angle from repeating within the previous five spins.
-This is a deliberate suspense feature rather than unrestricted physical randomness.

-## Privacy

-Bottle-Spinner does not require an account, backend, database, or external service to operate.

-No personal information is required to use the spinner.

-## Deployment

-Bottle-Spinner is designed to run as a static website.

-The entire application can be deployed using GitHub Pages with:

-    index.html

-No build process or package installation is required.

-## Repository Structure

-    spinner/
-    ├── index.html
-    ├── README.md
-    ├── LICENSE
-    └── .gitignore

-## Browser Compatibility

-Bottle-Spinner is designed for modern browsers supporting:

-- JavaScript
-- `crypto.getRandomValues()`
-- `requestAnimationFrame()`
-- Pointer Events
-- CSS transforms

-It is intended to work across desktop, tablet, and mobile devices.

-## License

-The source code is released under the MIT License.

-Nuka Cola, Fallout, associated names, imagery, trademarks, and other intellectual property are the property of their respective owners.
-This project is not affiliated with or endorsed by Bethesda or any other rights holder.

-## Project

-**Bottle-Spinner**

-A small experiment in making a browser-based randomizer feel physical, suspenseful, and difficult to predict.
+Bottle-Spinner

+A virtual bottle spinner designed to recreate the suspense and unpredictability of a physical bottle spin directly in the browser.

+Features
+Cryptographically secure randomness
+Physics-based forward simulation
+Two-phase friction model
+Natural acceleration and deceleration
+50/50 spin direction
+No predetermined landing angle
+Five-spin no-repeat system
+Responsive desktop and mobile design
+Click or tap anywhere to spin
+No external libraries
+No server required
+Single HTML file
+Physics

+The bottle's final angle is determined through forward physics simulation using randomly generated physical parameters rather than a predetermined target angle.

+The simulation uses:

+Initial angular velocity (ω₀)
+Viscous friction (μV)
+Coulomb friction (μC)

+The bottle begins with rotational energy and naturally loses that energy through a two-phase friction model:

+Viscous friction at high rotational speeds
+Coulomb friction as the bottle slows toward rest

+The bottle is never told where it should land.
+It simply runs out of rotational energy and stops wherever the simulation takes it.

+Randomness

+Each spin uses multiple independent sources of entropy:

+2 × 64-byte CSPRNG blocks
+Environmental timing noise
+performance.now()
+requestAnimationFrame() timing
+Screen dimensions and device metrics
+Hardware concurrency
+Double SHA-256 hash mixing
+Independent hash regions for each physics parameter

+The physics parameters are derived independently from the resulting hash material.

+The spin direction is determined by a single cryptographically secure random bit, giving an even 50/50 clockwise or counter-clockwise selection under the CSPRNG model.

+License

+MIT License.

+Project

+Bottle-Spinner

+A lightweight browser-based experiment combining cryptographic randomness and forward physics simulation to create a bottle spinner that does not select a predetermined landing position.